fortunatadev/libfortunata/README.md

 Vanguard's native Manifest format is stored as [TOML](https://github.com/toml-lang/toml), which enforces a more regular and easily parsable data structure than XML.
 An [example manifest](https://github.com/vanguarddev/vanguard-patcher/blob/master/examples/Manifest.toml) is available for reference.

 A CLI tool, [Manifesto](https://github.com/vanguarddev/vanguard-manifesto), is also available for application admins to generate and manage Manifest files.
 Manifesto can also convert Tequila XML manifests to Vanguard manifests.

+## Configuration

+Libvanguard supports reading and writing `vanguard.toml` files used by the Vanguard launcher for configuration.
+Alternatively, config may be passed in at runtime.

 ## Future Plans